awkena/panGenomeBreedr/docs/reference/connect_local_db.md

-# Connect to local offline database
+# Connect to the local offline database

-Initializes a high-performance, offline DuckDB database engine and maps local Parquet files to virtual tables for instant querying.
-This function creates a persistent connection that should be passed to all downstream query functions.
+Connect to the local offline database

 ## Usage